mdyousufreja/belly-button-challenge/README.md

 6. Updated all the plots when a new sample is selected.

 7. Deployed my app to a free static page hosting service, such as GitHub Pages.
 Submit the links to my deployment and my GitHub repo.

+## References ##

+Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.